The Benefits for Immersion Ultrasonic Inspection of Composites

 Water jet through-transmission inspection

 Dense materials and those that dissipate sound to a large degree, such as glass fiber composites, are more suited to the system’s ability to offer water jet through transmission inspection.
 This has become the industry-standard method of inspection for such composites.
-It is also the most suitable technique for inspecting buoyant composites and those which have been used in components subject to water ingress, where immersion would cause problems.
+It is also the most suitable technique for inspecting buoyant composites and those that have been used in components subject to water ingress, where immersion would cause problems.

 Previously, Element’s IUT specialists were asked to meet with a composite manufacturer that was producing a composite designed for a specific aerospace component for a leading aerospace manufacturer.